PaddlePaddle/Paddle/doc/design/attribute.md

 ### AttributeReader

 In CPP, it should be a helper class for reading `map<string, Attribute>`.
-The reading method should accept a template parameter, which is the type of Attribute.
-If type mismatch or attribute is not found, `Get` method should return an `Error`.
+The reading methods in that helper class should accept a template parameter, which is the type of Attribute.
 That helper class we named `AttributeReader`.

 The interface of `AttributeReader` is like this: